onury/docma/README.md

 #### Other Files

 You can include any custom files anywhere in your template.
 They will be copied over into the output directory.
 If you need to include a file in the template but don't want it to be in the generated output; define it in the `docma.template.json` file, within the `ignore` setting.

+#### Docma Default Template

+Using the default template is straight forward.
+Just set `buildConfig.template.path` to `"default"` or omit it.
+You can check out the source of the [default template][default-template] to see a detailed example of how a template is structured and configured.

 ## Parsed Documentation